kpacha/suricate/README.md

 	$ curl -i -X DELETE http://localhost:8080/v1/service/test/ca2fff8e-d756-480c-b59e-8297ff88624b

-Check the [curator-x-discovery-server](http://curator.apache.org/curator-x-discovery-server/index.html) for more details about the Discovery Service and its REST interface
+Check the [curator-x-discovery-server](http://curator.apache.org/curator-x-discovery-server/index.html) for more details about the Discovery Service and its REST interface.

+The REST entities are described in the [curator-x-discovery-server repo](https://github.com/apache/curator/tree/master/curator-x-discovery-server)